mikerwilson/op25-ansible/README.md

 cp hosts.local.yml-example hosts.local.yml
 nano hosts.local.yml
 ```
-Edit the contents of the file with what you'd like to name your scanner, control channel list, and center frequency.
+Edit the contents of the file with what you'd like to name your scanner (`sysname`), control channel list, and center
-You can find the frequencies on radioreference.com, but the defaults will at least let the scanner compile.
-You can
+frequency.
+You can find the frequencies on radioreference.com, but the defaults will at least let the scanner build and
-change them in this file and rerun the playbook and it will automatically reconfigure the scanner for you.
+compile.
+You can change them in this file and rerun the playbook and it will automatically reconfigure the scanner for
+you.

 Example:
 ```yaml